Tourism (General Provisions) (Jersey) Order 1990

 (f) a first aid kit is readily available on the premises;

-(g) vehicular access is provided to all parts of the premises designated for the erection of tents;
+(g) vehicular access is provided to all parts of the premises designated for the erection or stationing of accommodation units;

-(h) the premises contain facilities for ablutions including bathrooms or shower rooms, wash basins, water closets, laundering and facilities for the washing of cooking and eating utensils, reasonably adequate for the number of persons accommodated on the premises and that such facilities are maintained in clean and efficient working order;
+(h) the premises contain washing facilities including bathrooms or shower rooms, wash basins, toilets, laundering and facilities for the washing of cooking and eating utensils, reasonably adequate for the number of persons accommodated on the premises and that such facilities are maintained in clean and efficient working order;

 (i) an adequate number of staff is employed to ensure the efficient operation of the business;